 Fran Ford acquires books on architecture for professional and scholarly audiences.
 She has been commissioning for the Routledge architecture list since 2008 and publishes books in a variety of formats including professional texts, student textbooks, edited collections and scholarly handbooks.
 Where appropriate, the books on her list are highly designed and beautifully illustrated to appeal to their core markets.

-Joanne acquires for the Routledge Mental Health list and actively commissions in the areas of Counselling, Psychotherapy, Clinical Psychology, Eating Disorders, and Arts Therapies.
+Joanne acquires for the Routledge Mental Health list and actively commissions in the areas of Counselling, Psychotherapy, Clinical Psychology, Psychiatry, Eating Disorders, and Arts Therapies.
 She publishes cutting-edge titles in a variety of formats including professional texts, textbooks, and self-help.